Seneca-BSA/bsa/docs/seh500/lab3.md

         .thumb                      @ use thumb encoding

         .data                       @ define the data section, used for variables
-        sum:    .word #             @ declare two word size labels
+        num:    .word #             @ declare two word size labels (fill in the values)
-        num:    .word #             @ assign sum and num with values of 0 and 5
+        sum:    .word #             @ assign num and sum with values of 5 and 0

         .text                       @ define the text section, used for code .global main                @ declare main as a global variable